DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Good...
 By the way, I'm curious about one thing."

-Ashlan looked at girl who were hiding behind Kay's back.
+Ashlan looked at girl who were hiding behind Kai's back.

 "Who is this cute girl?"